elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 The execution of these scripts leverages the available Python, R and Scala based kernels.
 This enables users to run their scripts in different configurations and environments.

-Debugging Python scripts is now available as an experimental feature, where users no longer need the extra steps of enabling it by opening a console for the editor, or switching to a general-purpose IDE.
+The python script debugger now available as an experimental feature.
+Users no longer need to go through the extra steps of enabling one by opening a console for the editor, or switching to a general-purpose IDE.

 Elyra also allows submitting a Python and R scripts as a single node pipeline for execution in a Kubeflow Pipelines or Apache Airflow environment in the cloud.
 This feature is accessible when the Elyra [AI Pipelines](../user_guide/pipelines.md) extension is also enabled.